III. Driver Qualifications

 Special endorsements to a CDL are required in order for a driver to operate certain commercial vehicles such as double/triple trailers, passenger vehicles, tankers or vehicles transporting hazardous materials.
 A driver must demonstrate special knowledge about coupling and uncoupling double/triple trailers to obtain a double/triple trailer endorsement.
 In order to have a passenger endorsement, a driver must have knowledge about proper procedures for unloading/loading passengers, use of emergency exits, proper responses to emergency situations such as fires or unruly passengers, proper procedures at railroad crossings and drawbridges, and appropriate braking procedures.
 A driver with a tank vehicle endorsement must understand (1) causes, prevention and effects of cargo surge on motor vehicle handling, (2) proper braking procedures when the tank is empty, full and partially full, (3) differences in handling baffled/ compartmental tank interiors versus non-baffled ones, (4) differences in cargo surge for each kind of liquid, (5) effects of road grade and curvature on motor vehicle handling, (6) proper use of emergency systems, and (7) retest and marking requirements.
 In order to obtain a hazardous materials endorsement, a driver must demonstrate that he has knowledge of hazardous materials regulations, hazardous materials handling, operation of safety equipment, and emergency response procedures.
 School bus drivers must demonstrate the ability to deal with passengers and skills in loading and unloading children to obtain an endorsement.

 The driver’s physical exam must be repeated every two years or whenever a physical or mental injury or disease impairs his ability to perform his normal duties.
-Currently, the medical exam can be performed by any state licensed provider of medicine including doctors of medicine, doctors of osteopathy, physician assistants, advanced practice nurses and doctors of chiropractic.
-As part of SAFETEA-LU, medical examiners will eventually have to be certified by a federal agency in order to perform examinations.
+The medical exam must be performed by a certified medical examiner listed on the National Registry of Certified Medical Examiners.

 If a driver is determined by a medical examiner not to be qualified to drive and the driver locates another physician to dispute the finding, the driver may apply to the Director of Office of Motor Carrier Research and Standards to resolve the conflict in medical evaluations.
 A driver may also apply for a waiver of certain physical defects which would otherwise result in disqualification.